mandaputtra/mandaputtra/posts/how-to-not-using-ai-to-code.md

 > what a clown, why not learn it and you can fix it yourself

 That's my inner voice.
-Obviously I don't want to start a fight with people that I already met.
+Obviously I don't want to start a fight with people that I just met.
 And I don't want young and aspiring software engineer to quit either.

 AI need more context to progress and saying "Its still not center yet" on you prompt aren't gonna fix it in the first try.
 That wasting time.
 I hate it, why doing software development when you don't want to understand the pieces after pieces working together?
 I don't know every CSS rules.
 But at least I care, I know how some of them works, and I know how to fix some bugs.